yejiseoung/zoe/content/portfolio/kio-tape_1.md

 ##### GO TO [GITHUB](https://github.com/yejiseoung/BankMarketing)

-The main goal of this project is to build a machine learning model that predicts if the client will subscribe a term deposit (variable y).
+The main goal of this project is to build a machine learning model that predicts if the client will subscribe to a term deposit (variable y).

 I used bank marketing data which is provided by [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
 It contains 411,888 rows and 20 feature variables, ordered by date (from May 2008 to November 2010).

 The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
-Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
+Oftentimes more than one contact to the same client was required in order to assess if the product (bank term deposit) would be 'yes' or 'no' to the subscription.

-I used `EasyEnsemble` technique which is an ensembel algorithms that were designed to work with imbalanced datasets.
-This is because the dataset is `imbalanced` and EasyEnsemble showed the best performance compared to under-sampling, over-sampling, and other ensemble methods.
+I used `EasyEnsemble` technique which is an ensemble algorithm that was designed to work with imbalanced datasets.
+EasyEnsemble showed the best performance compared to under-sampling, over-sampling, and other ensemble methods.

-The final model showed `0.808 roc-auc score`.
+The final model showed a `0.808 roc-auc score`.